enricCristobal/Mass_spec_NLP_MSc_thesis/README.md

     5. plot_samples.py

 Otherwise, for the fine-tuning step:
     6. BERT_finetune.py

 The other support scripts:
     7. architectures.py
     8. utils.py
     9. data_load.py

 ,contain model architectures and support functions required through the whole process on the other scripts.

 ![My Image](Images/Workflow_2.png)

+The folder submit contains all the command lines needed for executing the different main scripts.
+Extra information for the execution in Computerome (The Danish national life science supercomputing center https://www.computerome.dk)is added for completeness.